Is Becoming a Pilot Worth the Cost?

 Lots of people want to become a pilot, and it’s easy to see why: watching a stunt pilot do tricks in the air and seeing the awesome view out of your window in a passenger jet is pretty alluring.
 On top of that, we have a string of Hollywood movies showing how awesome you’ll be by becoming a pilot.

 The only problem is that you don’t see the monumental amount of effort and cash it takes to actually become a professional pilot.
-Becoming a pilot is a herculean task, which allegedly 80% of people abandon3, but then again, nothing worth doing is easy.
+Becoming a pilot is a herculean task, which allegedly 80% of people abandon, but then again, nothing worth doing is easy.
 But once people start to see the size of the journey ahead in becoming a pilot, many start to lose their resolve.

 Becoming a Pilot – The Good Parts